 Explore and compare models

 The Microsoft Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.
-In this exercise, you’ll explore the model catalog, compare models using benchmarks, test models in the model playground.
+In this exercise, you’ll explore the model catalog, compare models using benchmarks, test models in the model playground, and run an evaluation using a synthetic dataset.

 Note: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.